FreakingLoki/Loki-s-Lil-RPG/README.md

   * Hero: STR + DEX + INT + CHA

 ## Generated Enemy Character
-Currently there are only four possible types of enemy characters within the game.
-I intend to add more later on.
-They have all the same stats as the player character (yes, even charisma), but they are not divided into classes.
-I may do that in the future, but for now the enemy characters only get a name, a type, and their stats.
-Their stats are determined by the player's stats right now and are multiplied by a difficulty modifier.
-See the list below for the difficulties.
-It may be more interesting in the future to allow for enemy classes then multiply their stats by the difficulty modifier after their stats are generated...
-Also, the easier enemies have a higher chance of being generated than the harder enemies.
+Currently there are five possible enemy types in the game.
+They have their stats generated seperately from the player's stats and are assigned a class based on those stats in the same manner as the player.
+The main difference is there is a difficulty modifier based on the enemy type.
+Since every enemy can have any class, their types are more of a species sort of thing.
+This allows Undead Warlocks and Gerblin Bards to make sense.
+I'll try to come up with more enemy types in the future and I may flatten the difficulty curve too.
+Oh, also you are more likely to encounter easier enemies right now.
+I've been testing a lot and have generated hundreds of enemies and have yet to encounter a Dragon.
+I may need to adjust the generation curve too.

 ### Enemy Character Sheet
   * Name